 The proposed amendment shall be adopted upon receiving more than two-thirds of the votes entitled to be cast by Members present or represented by proxy at the meeting

-Written notice stating the place, day, and hour of the meeting where the proposed amendments shall be considered shall be delivered, either personally or by mail, to each Certified Member, not less than twenty-five nor more than fifty days before the date of the meeting, and this notice shall be accompanied by a copy of the proposed amendment, or a summary thereof.
+Written notice stating the place, day, and hour of the meeting where the proposed amendments shall be considered shall be delivered by email to each Certified Member directly or to each Group Chair and Board Director for further dissemination to each Certified Member, not less than twenty-five nor more than fifty days before the date of the meeting, and this notice shall be accompanied by a copy of the proposed amendment, or a summary thereof.

-Any new Articles of Amendment shall be executed by the Chairman and Secretary of the Board, and shall set forth the name of the Corporation, the amendment so adopted, and a statement setting forth the date of the meeting of the Board at which the amendment was found to be in the best interests of the Corporation and directed to a vote at a Membership Meeting, the date or dates when notice was given to each Certified Member and how that notice was given, that a quorum was present at that meeting, and such amendment received more than two-thirds of the votes entitled to be cast by members present or represented by proxy at such Membership Meeting.
+Any new Articles of Amendment or Articles of Restatement shall be executed by the Chairman and Secretary of the Board, and shall set forth the name of the Corporation, the amendment so adopted, and a statement setting forth the date of the meeting of the Board at which the amendment was found to be in the best interests of the Corporation and directed to a vote at a Membership Meeting, the date or dates when notice was given to each Certified Member and how that notice was given, that a quorum was present at that meeting, and such amendment received more than two-thirds of the votes entitled to be cast by members present or represented by proxy at such Membership Meeting.

 The registered office of the Corporation is 400440 Newcomb Hall Station, Charlottesville, Virginia 22904.
 The registered agent of the Corporation is Robert James Koester.